top of page

 Harvesting dandelions to weave with Much Nita

-My desire to learn and refine my craft continues.
-In 2024, I enrolled in the inspiring online course Form to Freedom with Harriet Goodall, the acclaimed Australian natural fibre artist.
-I was thrilled to have my work included in the end-of-year exhibition book Nurturing Revolutions.
+I continue to develop my craft through study and experimentation.
+In 2024, I joined Form to Freedom, Harriet Goodall's acclaimed online programme exploring contemporary natural fibre techniques, and was delighted to have my work featured in the exhibition book Nurturing Revolutions.

 Materials

-To stay informed of my next events and latest makes please sign up to my quarterly email news
+To stay informed of upcoming events and see my latest makes, please sign up to my email news

 I promise not to share your email or spam you